justinnhli/dynamic-fok-paper/outline.md

     * mostly addresses *external* sources of knowledge
     * no conception of search strategy
     * comparison with information scent
+* potential roles of FOK from <https://justinnhli.com/papers/h/Hanczakowski2014FeelingOfKnowing.pdf>
+    * could be used for control as well as monitoring, as it was found that FOK influences restudy choices
+    * FOKs may replace JOLs after failed a recall attempt
+* what is the difference between "study time" and "test time" when it comes to JOL versus FOK?
+* FIXME
+    * Deliberate FOK versus automatic FOK
 * FIXME
     * [Nelson2008TowardsARational]